Original schematic illustration of a supersonic flight concept with a Lightning silhouette and simplified shock-line motif (not a photograph).

 Adoption of swept wings (35° class) on types like F‑86 and MiG‑15 elevated transonic capability.
 Automatic slats (Sabre) restored low‑speed manners; all‑moving tails (F‑86E, later supersonic types) addressed shock‑induced pitch issues.
 British research at Farnborough and allied wind‑tunnel programmes converged on solutions that defined second‑generation jets.

 Swept wing design represented a fundamental breakthrough in transonic aerodynamics.
 By sweeping wings backward, designers delayed the formation of shock waves that created drag increases at transonic speeds.
 This breakthrough enabled aircraft to operate efficiently at speeds approaching Mach 1.
-The comprehensive documentation of swept wing development ensures that this achievement is properly recognized.

 The F-86 Sabre's swept wing design enabled it to achieve transonic performance superior to straight-wing contemporaries.
 The aircraft's automatic leading-edge slats restored low-speed handling characteristics that swept wings tended to degrade.
 This combination of swept wings and slats created an aircraft that performed well across a wide speed range.
-The comprehensive documentation of F-86 development ensures that the aircraft's achievements are properly recognized.

 All-moving tails addressed shock-induced pitch control issues that plagued early transonic aircraft.
 As aircraft approached Mach 1, conventional elevators lost effectiveness due to shock wave formation.
 All-moving tails provided pitch control authority throughout the transonic regime, enabling controlled supersonic flight.
-The comprehensive documentation of flight control development ensures that these achievements are properly understood.

 British research at Farnborough and allied wind-tunnel programmes converged on solutions that defined second-generation jets.
 These research programmes investigated compressibility effects, swept wing aerodynamics, and flight control systems.
-The comprehensive documentation of this research ensures that Britain's contribution to jet aircraft development is properly recognized.

 Sweep delays compressibility; the all‑flying tail restores pitch authority near and beyond Mach 1.